FedeNoce/Mean_Shift_clustering/README.md

 ## Getting Started

-To get a local copy and run some tests follow these simple steps.
+In order to get a local copy and run some tests, follow these simple steps.

 1. Clone the repo
 ```sh